 - Turn Off Location Services for WiFi Networking (Settings > Privacy > Location Services > System Services)

 - Change DNS Settings to OpenDNS or Google Public DNS

 - Downgraded your WiFi signal to 802.11b/g from 802.11b/g/n

 Tap Settings, then go to the Wi-Fi section.
 Tap the blue, right-facing arrow next to the Wi-Fi network to which you are currently connected, then tap DHCP.
 In the HTTP Proxy section, select “Manual.”
 You don’t need to enter any additional information.

-- jefisher: “WOW.
-I will say putting it on Auto made my max speed shoot waaaay up (1 MBps previously max using speedtest app, 6 Mbps after).
-Your post doesn’t make me so optimistic that will hold, but thanks for the temporary relief.”
+- Putting it on Auto made my max speed shoot waaaay up (1 MBps previously max using a speed test app, 6 Mbps after).
+Your post doesn’t make me so optimistic that will hold, but thanks for the temporary relief

-- Kris Selvig: ”Bless you!
-I was about to return my iPad to the store but finally found this thread.
-Changing DHCP to Manual did the trick, at least so far.
-I was dropping nearly every minute but I’ve been online now for 45 minutes and it has been rock solid.
-Knock, knock.”
+- Changing DHCP to Manual did the trick, at least so far.
+I was dropping nearly every minute but I’ve been online now for 45 minutes and it has been rock solid

-- Ragoric: This is what i’ve had to do to keep my iPad connected to the net. my router is an old school G and N band Belkin N1.
+- This is what I’ve had to do to keep my iPad connected to the net. my router is an old school G and N band Belkin N1.
 I had to turn off notifications and set the proxy to manual before I could reconnect to the net after sleeping.
-This is the first time that I have been able to reconnected upon awaking.
-Thanks Mr. Internet.
+This is the first time that I have been able to reconnect upon awaking

 - If you are using Bluetooth with your iPad, try turning off Bluetooth when not using it!
 See if your Wifi connection is working better and more stable with Bluetooth OFF!